• Skip to primary navigation

 Calgary to Banff by Bus or Shuttle

-Taking the bus to Banff can actually be a great idea for those who want to sit back and enjoy the scenery.
-There are a number of options for a Calgary to Banff shuttle and the following companies offer the service:
+Taking the bus to Banff can be a great idea for those who want to sit back and enjoy the scenery.
+There are several options for a Calgary to Banff shuttle bus service and here are the following companies:

-Brewster Express – Brewster Express has been connecting Calgary to Banff, Canmore, Kananaskis, Lake Louise, and Jasper for 125 years.
-They offer departures from both the Calgary airport (YYC) and downtown Calgary right to your hotel door in Banff.
-As of January 1, 2022 there are 9 daily departures and the fares are:
+Brewster Express has been connecting Calgary to Banff, Canmore, Kananaskis, Lake Louise, and Jasper for 125 years.
+They offer departures from the Calgary airport (YYC) and downtown Calgary right to your hotel door in Banff.
+There are multiple daily departures, and the fares are:

 • Children under 6 – FREE